-Progress towards Millennium Development Goal 1 in Latin America and the Caribbean
+Progress towards Millennium Development Goal 1 in Latin America and the Caribbean the importance of the choice of indicator for undernutrition

 Objective To assess the effect of using stunting versus underweight as the indicator of child undernutrition for determining whether countries in Latin America and the Caribbean are on track to meet the component of Millennium Development Goal (MDG) 1 pertaining to the eradication of hunger, namely to reduce undernutrition by half between 1990 and 2015.